 To celebrate this natural wonder, International Dawn Chorus Day #IDCD is held worldwide on the first Sunday in May.
 Supporters get an early start, watch the sunrise and listen to the bird songs.
 You can either enjoy the birds in the comfort of your own garden or venture out to an event in your area.

-For the second year running #IDCD may be a bit different this year.
+For the second year running #IDCD may be a bit different to usual.
 Some of us would normally head out to a local event, but due to ongoing restrictions, many events are not going ahead again this year.
 We can all still appreciate the joy the dawn chorus brings from the comfort of our own local areas, gardens or even our bedroom window!

 We all look forward to seeing those first signs of spring, but what about listening to them?
 After all, natures very own orchestra is a beautiful thing!

-The dawn chorus begins in March and reaches its peak in May, which also coincides with International Dawn Chorus Day on the 3rd of May.
+The dawn chorus begins in March and reaches its peak in May, which also coincides with International Dawn Chorus Day, celebrated on Sunday 2nd of May this year.

-Since we can't go and join in with an organised event this year, let us enjoy the wonderful sounds of dawn at home with #MyGardenIDCD
+Although many of us are unable to join in with an organised event this year, let us enjoy the wonderful sounds of dawn in our local area.

 Why not make a flask and set out on a walk around your city, town or village?
-You could even take your breakfast and head outside?
-The first birds start singing about an hour before sunrise, so it will be an early start.
-It may be a little chilly but that lovely spring symphony is bound to leave you feeling warm inside!
+You could even take your breakfast, or cup of tea and head outside to your garden?
+The first birds start singing about an hour before sunrise, so it will be an early start, and it may be a little chilly but that lovely spring symphony will be worth it!

-If heading out at that time of the morning is not for you, then maybe try sleeping with the window open and letting those feathered alarm clocks wake you and enjoy listening from under the covers?
+If heading out at that time of the morning is not for you, then maybe try sleeping with the window open and letting your feathered alarm clocks wake you while you enjoy listening from under the covers!

-We would love to hear how you are keeping nature in your life, please share photos and accounts of what’s happening in your garden, especially which birds you are hearing in
+We would love to hear how you are keeping connected with nature, please share your photos and accounts of what’s happening in your garden, especially which birds you are hearing in

 your own personal dawn chorus!